100 Years of ‘The Great Gatsby’

 And nor does the kind of tension and confusion about who belongs and who doesn't belong, who's in and who's out.

-I think we need to talk about Tom Buchanan, who's the foil, who's the villain in a way.
+I think we need to talk about Tom Buchanan, who is the foil, who's the villain in a way.
+Daisy's husband.

-Not only that, just, you know, an ignoramus and an outspoken racist.
+Philanderer, abuser of women.
+Not only that, just an ignoramus and an outspoken racist.

 Daisy is married to Tom.